orbkit/orbkit/doc/general.rst

   * `Real-Valued (Pure) Spherical Harmonic`_ basis set is chosen by default
   * You may switch manually to `Cartesian Harmonic Gaussian`_ basis set using :literal:`6D 10F`
   * If more than one *"linked"* file/geometry/atomic orbitals/molecular orbitals
-    section is present in the .log file, orbkit provides an interactive selection.
+    section is present in the .log file, ORBKIT provides an interactive selection.

 .. _`GAUSSIAN Formatted Checkpoint File`: